SSWConsulting/SSW.Rules.Content/rules/how-to-maintain-productivity/rule.md

 ---
-seoDescription: Boost productivity with proven strategies: create TODO lists, take regular breaks, and use a soundscape to stay focused.
+seoDescription: Boost productivity with proven strategies - create TODO lists, take regular breaks, and use a soundscape to stay focused.
 type: rule
 title: Do you know how to maintain productivity?
 uri: how-to-maintain-productivity